 In 2015, the Federal Trade Commission released its new rules for Disclosure Compliance which affected the transparency of Affiliated Disclosure.
-These rules are set in place to ensure that readers or viewers of web media (blogs, YouTube videos, etc.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
-In blog terms, the readers need to know if the blogger is making money by sharing a link or product.
+These rules are established to ensure that readers or viewers of web media (such as blogs, YouTube videos, etc.) are informed if the blogger/presenter is sponsored, endorsed, or partnered with another company In blog terms, the readers need to know if the blogger is making money by sharing a link or product.

-In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links https://outdoorbarbequegrills.com are affiliate links of which I receive a small compensation from sales of certain items.
+Adhering to FTC guidelines, it’s essential to consider the following regarding links and posts on this site: All links to https://outdoorbarbequegrills.com are affiliate links, through which I receive a small compensation for sales of particular items.

 What are affiliate links?